Subway Squawkers, which is actually a co-production by a Yankee Fan, Lisa Swan, and a Met fan, Jon Lewin.

 World Championships: Jeter 5, Showalter 0.

-And let's not forget 3 major league teams have willingly gotten rid of Showalter as manager.
+And let's not forget that 3 major league teams have willingly gotten rid of Showalter as manager.
 None has gotten rid of Jeter as anything.

 Showalter has the right to criticize Jeter.
 And we have the right to tell him he's a fool for criticizing him for doing something totally legal.